Chiropractic Care: Safe for Sprains, Strains and Pains

 Today’s chiropractic physicians tend to specialize in areas such as wellness, sports, nutrition and neurology.

-Wellness chiropractors consider “the whole patient, not just the area that hurts,” says Anthony J. Wyrwas, DC, DACRB, DAAPM, CCSP, CSCS, a wellness chiropractor in the Center for Integrative Medicine and certified sports chiropractor.
+Wellness chiropractors consider “the whole patient, not just the area that hurts,” says wellness chiropractor Anthony J. Wyrwas, DC, DACRB, DAAPM, CCSP, CSCS.

 Dr. Wyrwas relies primarily on exercise therapy, soft-tissue work and home exercise programs.
 His advanced training in nutrition allows him to help patients lose weight to relieve pressure on joints and to correct posture.